Qhucy/ClickCommands/README.md

 **Note: Use 'clickcommands.*' to give someone all ClickCommands permissions.**
   - **clickcommands.info**: Access to */clickcommands info*.
   - **clickcommands.add**: Access to */clickcommands add*.
-  - **clickcommands.add.sender.player**: Access to add/edit a ClickCommand to a player sender.
-  - **clickcommands.add.sender.console**: Access to add/edit a ClickCommand to a console sender.
-  - **clickcommands.add.trigger.rightclick**: Access to add/edit ClickCommand triggers to rightclick.
-  - **clickcommands.add.trigger.leftclick**: Access to add/edit ClickCommand triggers to leftclick.
-  - **clickcommands.add.trigger.jump**: Access to add/edit ClickCommand triggers to jump.
-  - **clickcommands.add.trigger.move**: Access to add/edit ClickCommand triggers to move.
-  - **clickcommands.add.trigger.projectile**: Access to add/edit ClickCommand triggers to projectile.
-  - **clickcommands.add.cooldown**: Access to add/edit a ClickCommand cooldown.
-  - **clickcommands.add.cooldown.type.player**: Access to add/edit a ClickCommand cooldown type to player.
-  - **clickcommands.add.cooldown.type.console**: Access to add/edit a ClickCommand cooldown type to console.
-  - **clickcommands.add.block**: Access to add/edit a ClickCommand to have a block type.
-  - **clickcommands.add.weight**: Access to add/edit a ClickCommand to have a weight.
-  - **clickcommands.add.owner**: Access to edit a ClickCommand owner.
-  - **clickcommands.add.other**: Access to add/edit ClickCommands other people's ClickCommands.
   - **clickcommands.clear**: Access to */clickcommands clear*.
   - **clickcommands.clearall**: Access to *clickcommands clearall*.
   - **clickcommands.remove**: Access to */clickcommands remove*.
   - **clickcommands.edit**: Access to */clickcommands edit*.
+  - **clickcommands.edit.sender.player**: Access to add/edit a ClickCommand to a player sender.
+  - **clickcommands.edit.sender.console**: Access to add/edit a ClickCommand to a console sender.
+  - **clickcommands.edit.trigger.rightclick**: Access to add/edit ClickCommand triggers to rightclick.
+  - **clickcommands.edit.trigger.leftclick**: Access to add/edit ClickCommand triggers to leftclick.
+  - **clickcommands.edit.trigger.jump**: Access to add/edit ClickCommand triggers to jump.
+  - **clickcommands.edit.trigger.move**: Access to add/edit ClickCommand triggers to move.
+  - **clickcommands.edit.trigger.projectile**: Access to add/edit ClickCommand triggers to projectile.
+  - **clickcommands.edit.cooldown**: Access to add/edit a ClickCommand cooldown.
+  - **clickcommands.edit.cooldown.type.player**: Access to add/edit a ClickCommand cooldown type to player.
+  - **clickcommands.edit.cooldown.type.console**: Access to add/edit a ClickCommand cooldown type to console.
+  - **clickcommands.edit.block**: Access to add/remove/edit a ClickCommand to have a block type.
+  - **clickcommands.edit.weight**: Access to add/edit a ClickCommand to have a weight.
+  - **clickcommands.edit.owner**: Access to add/remove/edit a ClickCommand owner.
+  - **clickcommands.edit.item**: Access to add/remove/edit a ClickCommand to activate with only certain items.
+  - **clickcommands.edit.other**: Access to add/edit ClickCommands other people's ClickCommands.
   - **clickcommands.list**: Access to */clickcommands list*.
   - **clickcommands.save**: Access to */clickcommands save*.
   - **clickcommands.load**: Access to */clickcommands load*.